-All good things must come to an end — but luckily, all bad things end, too.
+All good things must come to an end — but luckily, some bad things end, too.
 Even the Internal Revenue Service has limits on how much time it can legally spend collecting on federal income taxes.
-This time period is called the IRS statute of limitations, and understanding these limits can save you money in the long run.
+This time period is called the IRS statute of limitations, and understanding these limits may save you money in the long run.

 What is the IRS statute of limitations?

 It’s your responsibility to report your income and pay your taxes by filing an annual tax return.
-In turn, the IRS has a responsibility to audit these tax returns and confirm that everyone is paying their fair share.
+In response, the IRS has a responsibility to audit these tax returns and confirm that everyone is paying their fair share.
 However, the authority of the IRS is not without limits.
 Congress dictates that the IRS must conduct its reviews in accordance with the applicable statute of limitations.
-That means that they can only audit taxpayers or pursue unpaid tax debt within a set period of time.
+This means that they can only audit taxpayers or pursue unpaid tax debt for a set period of time.
 After the period ends, any unfinished case is thrown out.

-The IRS must assess your tax return within three years (six years if you fail to report 25%) of the due date of the return.
-However, the IRS does have a maximum 10-year period to collect from taxpayers after assessing your taxes.
+The IRS must assess your tax return within three years (six years if you fail to report 25% of your gross income) of the due date of the return.
+However, the IRS does have a maximum 10-year period to collect tax debt from taxpayers after an audit.

-The time limit on the IRS’ pursuit of taxes is typically three years, though it can last longer if the statute of limitations is suspended.
+The time limit on their pursuit of taxes is typically three years, though it can last longer if the statute of limitations is suspended.
 Suspensions occur when the IRS is temporarily barred from collecting — for example, after you file for bankruptcy.

 Why are there limits?